Gran Fondo is the name which is given to long distance bicycle races for amateur participants.

 The UCI Gran Fondo World Series is a ‘cycling for all’ series where cyclists from all over the world can participate in events where they can obtain their ticket for the official UCI Gran Fondo World Championships in different age groups.
 There are qualifier events for both road-races and time-trial.
-The UCI Gran Fondo World Championships will crown the new UCI Worldchampions in Road racing and Time-trial
+The UCI Gran Fondo World Championships will crown the new UCI Worldchampions in Road racing and Time-trial.

-- An elite license with exception of:
+- Elite license with exception of:

 - Any rider who has during the current year been a member of a team registered with the UCI.